openstack-archive/tricircle/specs/pike/cross-neutron-vxlan-networking.rst

 For more flexible deployment, VxLAN network type is a better choice.
-Compared to 12-bit VLAN ID, 24-bit VxLAN ID can support more numbers of bridge networks and cross-pod L2 networks.
+Compared to 12-bit VLAN ID, 24-bit VxLAN ID can support more numbers of bridge networks and cross-Neutron L2 networks.
 With MAC-in-UDP encapsulation of VxLAN network, hosts in different pods only need to be IP routable to transport instance packets.

 Proposal
 ========

-There are some challenges to support cross-pod VxLAN network.
+There are some challenges to support cross-Neutron VxLAN network.

-1. How to keep VxLAN ID identical for the same VxLAN network across pods
+1. How to keep VxLAN ID identical for the same VxLAN network across Neutron servers

 2. How to synchronize tunnel endpoint information between pods